ioBanker/docs.bitshares.build/MPA.md

 - Higher MSSR reduces the *effective CR range* (MCR-MSSR) for Automated Collateral Settlements.

 ### Response Methods (Second Settlement)
-When the *effective CR* (MCR-MSSR) of the least collaterized position is 1, there are four different methods handling the collateralization breaking point.
+When the *effective CR* (MCR-MSSR) of the least collaterized position is 1, there are four different options handling the collateralization breaking point.

 #### Global Settlment (Default)
 All debt positions are closed, all or some collateral is moved to a global-settlement fund.
 Debt asset holders can claim collateral via force-settlement.
 It is not allowed to create new debt positions, when the fund is not empty.